image-zend-blog-php-engine-security

 Back to top

-Managing Security Risks in the PHP Engine
+Managing PHP Security Flaws and Risks in the PHP Engine

 In engine development, we have a set of rules to determine what incorrect functionality could be defined as a security issue.
 Usually, it's a bug that can be triggered by a remote attacker to:

-• Gain data access.
+• Gain data access

-• Trigger actions.
+• Trigger actions

-• Consume resources that the web application author did not intend.
+• Consume resources that the web application author did not intend

 It is important to note that the purpose of this classification is to determine whether we want to handle the issue according to a special set of procedures defined below, but it does not reflect any opinion on the issue's importance.